8street/BedlamTools/README.md

 To listen sound:

-3. Open any Bedlam directory with RAW, RMW files
+3. Open any Bedlam directory with RAW, MRW files
 4. Click play to listen sound.